A Small Blue Key

 And you can’t wait.
 Words hovered on Marina’s lips and she bit them back.
 “We all appreciate your help very much.”

-“Yes, well, I meant to tell you that Roger would like Walnut Chicken.
+“Yes, well, I meant to tell you that Kostya would like Chicken Tabacca.
 He’s been on about it for a week.”

 Marina grimaced.
 “I’m making lamb this year…”